 You can get a better idea of how much house you can afford on your $300,000 income by using an online mortgage calculator with taxes and insurance or by prequalifying with one or more lenders for a home mortgage loan.
 Or you can run the numbers yourself using a formula lenders often consider.
 The 28/36 rule says your mortgage payment shouldn’t be more than 28% of your monthly gross income, and your total monthly debt, including your mortgage payment, shouldn’t be more than 36% of your income.

-Whether that’s doable in a housing market in which both home prices and interest rates remain stubbornly high may depend on several factors, including home values in your specific area and the different types of mortgage loans for which you can qualify.
-One of the most important factors is your debt-to-income ratio.
+Whether that’s doable in a housing market in which home prices are stubbornly high may depend on several factors, including home values in your specific area and the different types of mortgage loans for which you can qualify.
+One of the most important factors is how much other debt you are carrying.

 💡 Quick Tip: One answer to rising house prices is a jumbo loan.
 Apply for a jumbo loan online with SoFi, and you could finance up to $2.5 million with as little as 10% down.
 Get preapproved and you’ll be prepared to compete in a hot market.